💉

 Common Questions

-1. How long does a typical semaglutide titration take to reach 2.4 mg/week?
+1. How long does a typical GLP-1 titration take?

 2. When do GI side effects typically peak after a dose increase?